 You're in business because you're solving a problem for your target audience.
 How does that problem affect their day to day life?
 Go into detail, and focus on the nuances that illustrate how that problem makes them feel.
 For example, let's say your company sells personal tax software to consumers (tis the season, right?).
 One of your personas may be a first time tax preparer.
 What are the pain points of first time tax preparers?
 They're probably intimidated by the prospect of doing their taxes by themselves for the first time, they're feeling overwhelmed by a tax code they don't understand, and they're not sure where to start.
 These pain points differ from those of a seasoned tax preparer, whose pain points may be not knowing how to maximize the amount of their return and find creative loopholes for deductions.

 5.)
-What do they value most?
+What do your buyer personas value most?
 What are their goals?

 Now that you know their pain points, it's a little easier to understand what they value (and just as important, what they don't care about).
 Ask yourself what would make your persona get really, really excited about your product or service.
 For example, that first time tax preparer probably values a product that educates, that is simple, that is user friendly, and helps them achieve their goal of quickly and successfully completing their taxes.